Chobito/golang-test/upgrade/readme.md

 * go-redis/redis: This library is used on this program to connect to the redis server and upload the uri.
 * gorilla/mux: This library is to router all the Endpoints easily.
 * os: This library is needed to launch OS methods in this case open the file.
-* io: library to access to I/O primitives (printing output of the upload and copying) .
+* io: Library to access to I/O primitives (printing output of the upload and copying) .
 * desintegration/imaging: This library is what I used to crop the image
 * image + image/color: This libraries is needed to use desintegration cropping tool.
 * math/rand: I used it to generate random numbers